MuhtasimTanmoy/notebook/Security/Encrypted Messaging.md

 - Off the record
 - As OTR sessions existed between exactly two clients, the chat history would not be synchronized across other clients of the involved parties.
 Furthermore, OTR chats were only possible if both participants were online at the same time, due to how the rolling key agreement scheme of OTR worked.
 This one not used now.
 Repalced by siognal protocol.

----

 # Signal protocol
 - Prekey bundle
+    - `IPKb`
-    - IPKb - Identity public key bundle
+        - Identity public key bundle
         - Generated once and saved locally
+    - `SPKb`
-    - SPKb - Signed public key bundle
+        - Signed public key bundle
         - To verify control over the public key
         - Generated once and saved locally
+    - `OPKb`
-    - OPKb - Optional private key bundle
+        - Optional private key bundle
         - Used for session establishment when offline
         - Uploaded to keybase on server
         - Once fetched by the counterpart it is deleted from keybase / server